QihanZhao-bit/posture-monitoring-belt/README.md

 3. Connect the Bluetooth module to USART2.
 4. Open the project in STM32CubeIDE.
 5. Build the project.
-6. Flash the program to the STM32 board.
+6. Download the program to the STM32 board.
 7. Open a Bluetooth serial terminal on a phone or PC.
 8. Reset the STM32 board.